Aseem Shukla

-Aseem Ravindra Shukla is the Director of Minimally Invasive Surgery in the Department of Urology at the Children's Hospital of Philadelphia, PA and is a Professor of Surgery (Urology) at the Perelman School of Medicine at the University of Pennsylvania.
+Aseem Ravindra Shukla is the director of minimally invasive surgery in the Department of Urology at the Children's Hospital of Philadelphia and is a professor of surgery (urology) at the Perelman School of Medicine at the University of Pennsylvania.
 Shukla is the co-founder and board member of the Hindu American Foundation.

 Medical career

 Education

-Dr. Aseem Shukla completed undergraduate studies at the University of Florida and received his Doctor of Medicine degree from the University of South Florida.
-He then went on to do his residency in General Surgery and Urology at the same institution.
-Following that, he did his fellowship in pediatric urology at The Children's Hospital of Philadelphia, Philadelphia, PA, consistently ranked the number one children's hospital in the United States.
+Aseem Shukla graduated from Cooper City High School.
+He completed his undergraduate studies at the University of Florida and received his Doctor of Medicine degree from the University of South Florida.
+He then went on to do his residency in general surgery and urology at the same institution.
+Following that, he did his fellowship in pediatric urology at the Children's Hospital of Philadelphia.

-Shukla completed residencies in general surgery and urology at the University of South Florida College of Medicine and a fellowship in pediatric urology at The Children’s Hospital of Philadelphia (CHOP).
-Prior to returning to CHOP, he served as director of urology at University of Minnesota Amplatz Children’s Hospital and held associate professorships in urology and pediatrics at the University of Minnesota.
-Dr. Shukla additionally served as the Residency Program Director of the University of Minnesota Department of Urology.
-At CHOP, Dr. Shukla is the Director of Minimally Invasive Surgery with a keen clinical and research interest in robotic-assisted laparoscopy, urinary reflux, hydronephrosis, urinary tract reconstruction, hypospadias and disorders of sexual differentiation.
+Shukla completed residencies in general surgery and urology at the University of South Florida College of Medicine and a fellowship in pediatric urology at the Children’s Hospital of Philadelphia (CHOP).
+Prior to returning to CHOP, he served as director of urology at the University of Minnesota Amplatz Children's Hospital and held associate professorships in urology and pediatrics at the University of Minnesota.
+Shukla also served as the residency program director of the University of Minnesota Department of Urology.
+At CHOP, Shukla is the director of minimally invasive surgery with a clinical and research interest in robotic-assisted laparoscopy, urinary reflux, hydronephrosis, urinary tract reconstruction, hypospadias and disorders of sexual differentiation.